THE CULTURAL HERITAGE

 GRID REFERENCE

-These detailed locational references of most engines (Eastings and Northings) were first compiled and added by Mike Gill, to whom profuse thanks.
-These are not intended to exactly pinpoint the engine house itself but aim to take you to location sufficiently close that if you had been there at the time it was working you would have seen it.
+These detailed locational references of many engines (Eastings and Northings) were first compiled and added by Mike Gill, to whom profuse thanks.
+These are not intended to exactly pinpoint the engine house itself but aim to take you to location sufficiently close that if you had been there at the time it was working you would see it.

 Written permission is required to duplicate any of the content on this site.